ktorio/ktor-documentation/topics/creating_http_apis.md

 ```
 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/CustomerRoutes.kt" lines="36-43"}

 Similar to the definition of our `get` request, we make sure that the `id` is not null.
-If the `id` is absent, we respond with a 400 "Bad Request" error.
+If the `id` is absent, we respond with a `400 Bad Request` error.

 ### Register the routes {id="register_customer_routes"}